mrpaulphan/idm361/assignments/assignment_03.md

 - Upload your web app to your domain and "install" it on your mobile device

 **Create your wireframe screen(s):**
-- One detailed wireframe image for EVERY screen in your final project web app
+- Detailed annotated wireframes image for EVERY screen in your final project web app
 - Clearly define your content, buttons, input areas, output areas, etc

 ## How to Submit